undoLogic/setupCase-boilerplate/PROGRAMMING-GUIDE.md

 IMPORTANT: You should name all of your functions / methods the exact same between all controllers / models / views. you can prepend words to fit into your logic, but with the same name you can easily diagnose issues and find references efficiently.

+Authentication: In the Boilerplate files (app_controller / user controller / bootstrap)

 ### Step 18: Overview
 At this point you have a fully functional docker running with a custom website all that is left is a way to automate the publishing to your Staging / LIVE locations.
 Create an automated pipeline